reibitto/command-center/README.md

 `suspend 321`

-The suspend command is special in that you can also configure it as a global shortcut in `application.conf`.
+The suspend command also has a configurable `suspendShortcut` attribute that is a global shortcut.
 This is useful if you want to be able to pause applications that don't have a built-in pause feature, such as games.
 The idea for this feature came from [Universal Pause Button](https://github.com/ryanries/UniversalPauseButton).